GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 #### middleware directory

-The middleware directory contains the invoke script which enables the ghub_exercise1.ipynb Jupyter Notebook to be launched on Ghub from the Ghub Dashboard's My Tools component.
+This directory contains the invoke script which enables the ghub_exercise1.ipynb Jupyter Notebook to be launched on Ghub.

 Note: the invoke script must have the executable file permission bits set.
 For example, use chmod 755 invoke to set the executable file permission bits.